Loading figure…

 “Automatic voter registration for all citizens.
 (Mar 2015)”

-Why: Cosponsoring the John R. Lewis Voting Rights Advancement Act directly supports the stated position of making voting easier and protecting voter turnout.
+Why: Cosponsoring the John R. Lewis Voting Rights Advancement Act directly advances the stated position of expanding ballot access and protecting voting rights.

 View source →Feb 26, 2025 · Congress.gov